You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 THE 3-2-240 RULES

-The Bankruptcy Code sets out specific periods that determine if you can discharge your taxes, commonly called the 3-year, 2-year, and 240-day rules (the "3-2-240 rules").
-Under these rules, you can discharge income taxes that came due three years before filing for bankruptcy, as long as it has been at least two years since you filed the tax forms and 240 days since the taxes were assessed.
+The Bankruptcy Code sets out specific periods determining if you can discharge your taxes, commonly called the 3-year, 2-year, and 240-day rules (the "3-2-240 rules").
+Under these rules, you can discharge income taxes that came due three years before filing for bankruptcy as long as it has been at least two years since you filed the tax forms and 240 days since the taxes were assessed.
 There are some exceptions, and these rules do not apply to other types of taxes, such as property taxes.
 To discharge back income taxes, be aware that you must meet the requirements of all three rules.

-1. The 3-Year Rule.
-This rule states that to discharge your back income taxes, they must become due at least three years before you file for bankruptcy.
+This rule states that to discharge your back income taxes, they must be due at least three years before filing for bankruptcy.
 Bankruptcy Code §507(a)(8)(A)(i).
-Typically, your federal and most state income taxes become due on or around April 15 of each year.
-In most cases, it is merely a matter of adding three years to this due date to determine the earliest date you can file for bankruptcy and still discharge your taxes.
+Typically, your federal and most state income taxes are due on or around April 15 each year.
+In most cases, it is merely a matter of adding three years to this due date to determine the earliest date you can file for bankruptcy and discharge your taxes.

 Example: Joe's 2019 federal income taxes are due on April 15, 2020.
 If Joe owes taxes for that year and wants to discharge them, the earliest he can file for bankruptcy is April 15, 2023 (April 15, 2020, plus three years).